dafny-lang/dafny/docs/Compilation/AutoInitialization.md

 where the list of type parameters denoted by `T, ...` are the auto-init type parameters from `TT`.

-TODO: What about "used type parameters"?
-TODO: What are the parameters to this `Default(...)` method?
-I think it's only a subset of the parameters passed to the grounding constructor, right?
-Only those parameters that can be constructed only through auto-init type parameters are needed.
-This affects the first sentence of the next paragraph.

 ## Subset types